Bevy Components

 }

-This derive macro will add behavior to this struct at compile time and make them available through our queries.
+This derive macro will add behavior to this struct at compile time and make them available to be queried inside our systems.

 A Component